pbrisbin/pbrisbin.com/posts/2013-12-01-automated_unit_testing_in_haskell.md

 attempted evaluation of `undefined`.

 Since implementing `Parse` is not the purpose of this post, I won't be moving forward in that direction.
-In stead, I'm going to show you how to set this library up as a package which can be `cabal install`ed and/or `cabal test`ed by end-users.
+Instead, I'm going to show you how to set this library up as a package which can be `cabal install`ed and/or `cabal test`ed by end-users.